hraband/realestate-preprocessor/README.md

 ```bash
 docker-compose run --rm processor
 ```
-This command uses the predefined arguments from the docker-compose.yml, processing raw_listings.jsonl and writing the output to normalized_listings.jsonl in the shared /data volume.
+This command uses the default arguments defined in docker-compose.yml, which expect:

+An input file at ./data/raw_listings.jsonl

+An output file to be written as ./data/normalized_listings.jsonl

+These files are accessed through a shared volume (./data:/data), so make sure your input file exists before running.

+🐳 Note: When using Docker, your input file must be placed in the data/ folder at the root of the project.
+You can modify the command: in docker-compose.yml or override it at runtime to use different paths.

 One-liner: Build, run API, and normalize